Port Angeles Half Day Whale Watching Tour

 Don’t Forget Lunch!

-When making your reservation, you’ll have the option to pre-order boxed lunches for your tour.
+When making your reservation, you’ll have the option to pre-order boxed lunches from our friends at Silver Lining Cafe for your tour.
 These options include Ham, Turkey or Veggie sandwiches.
 They come with chips and a beverage.
 All lunch orders bust be placed prior to 3:00pm the day before the tour.

 The waterways we travel on are relatively calm, and our boats are quite stable and comfortable.
 However if you are prone to motion sickness we strongly recommend preparing for your trip with us.
 Over the counter remedies like Dramamine work best when used prior to departure.
 Learn more.